New Easter Short Course @ Sabhal Mòr Ostaig

 A SEASCAPE OF GAELIC SONG - The Sequel

 6th to 10th August, 2018 (NOW ENDED)

 Sabhal Mòr Ostaig are offering Part 2 of the 'Seascape of Gaelic Song' course, following on from the success of the 2017 course.
 There is such a wealth of material on this theme that only a fraction of it could be covered during the 2017 course, so it has been decided to offer a follow-up course during the 2018 Short Courses programme.

-Gaelic singer and folklorist, Margaret Stewart from Lewis, will lead this unique course which will explore Gaeldom's rich legacy of Gaelic sea-themed song, as well as aspects of West Coast/Hebridean maritime history, coastal toponymy and seafaring traditions.
+Gaelic singer and folklorist, Margaret Stewart from Lewis, will lead this unique course which will explore the rich legacy of Gaelic sea-themed song, as well as aspects of West Coast/Skye maritime history, local coastal toponymy and seafaring traditions.

 The course may include some of the following subjects and themes:-

-- Gaelic / Norse boating and boat building terminology
+- Gaelic boating and boat building terminology (Skye)

 - Gathering the Fruits of the Sea for bait and table

-- The Fishing Industry on Scotland’s West Coast
+- The Fishing Industry in Skye and Mallaig

 - Sea Creatures in Song and Myth